Torof/Torof/README.md

 ## 👋 Hello there!

 👨‍💻 Smart contract wizard obsessed with crafting secure, elegant blockchain solutions.
 I bring DApps to life from zero to launch—architecting contracts, building frontends, and connecting the dots with subgraphs.
 My code runs on both Ethereum (my first love) and Solana.
-When I'm not optimizing gas fees or auditing protocols, I'm exploring the cutting edge of Web3.
-Blockchain isn't just what I do—it's who I am.
+When I'm not optimizing gas fees or auditing protocols, I'm exploring the cutting edge of Web3 and its new protocols.

+Blockchain isn't just what I do — it's who I am.

 ## 💻 My Stack